 Many lawyers operate solely by a lawyer’s instinct to act as a zealous advocate, which actually exacerbates conflict.
 They operate with standard operating procedures and cookie-cutter approaches to their cases failing to tailor their approach to the individual families with whom they work.
 As a result, legal fees escalate needlessly.
 Instead of helping, the process damages families and children.
 So many divorcing couples begin their divorce process with hopes of remaining friends and effective co-parents for their children.
 When a Shark Lawyer gets a hold of a family like that, it only makes the attorney richer.
 Indeed, the co-parenting relationship is destroyed and the children suffer.

 The Shark Lawyer will defend her actions by pointing out that she was only being a “zealous advocate”.
 But zealous advocacy does not mean a lawyer should be a mindless man-eater.
 Good advocacy involves knowing when to fight and when to negotiate in a smart way.

 Prior to a case starting, Dolphin Lawyers will spend time pre-planning with the client.
 The decision of how to divorce is almost as important as the decision whether to divorce.
 The Dolphin Lawyer will spend time with his client discussing all of the options for a dispute resolution process.
-While litigation is sometimes a necessary evil, a good advocate will take the time to discuss alternate or consensual dispute resolution models such as mediation or Collaborative Practice.
+While litigation is sometimes a necessary evil, a good advocate will take time to discuss consensual dispute resolution models such as mediation or Collaborative Practice.
 I always ask, “What specific, tailored approach is going to work for this family?”
 In contrast, the shark never asks such a question, simply going by mindless instinct and applying expensive and unnecessary standard operating procedures that may or may not be helpful.
 While the Dolphin Lawyer seeks to pour water on the fire, the Shark Lawyer pours gasoline.

 The Dolphin Lawyer is No Wimp!